svjack/CogKit/docs/02-Installation.md

 # Installation

-Cogkit can be installed using pip.
+CogKit can be installed using pip.
 We recommend using a virtual environment to avoid conflicts with other packages.

 ## Requirements